Intelligent-Silicon/AutoUnattend/README.md

 ### Basic Layout of the AutoUnattend.xml file

-Configuration Pass sections contain one or more Components sections.
+Configuration Pass sections contain zero, one or more Components sections.

 [Configuration Passes run in a predefined order, some are mandatory, some are optional.](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/how-configuration-passes-work#understanding-configuration-passes)